JodhiParson/leetcode/27-remove-element/Notes.md

 <h2>remove-element Notes</h2><hr>Python Solution: have k pointer that checks itself; if the k is NOT the target val, then increment by 1 in the array.
-By the end of the array, all the
+By the end of the array, all the non